 Liquidity risk is the risk that the Corporation will not be able to meet its financial obligations as they become due.
-The Corporation's approach to managing liquidity is to ensure, as much as possible, that it will have sufficient liquidity to meet its obligations when due, under both normal and unusual conditions without incurring unacceptable costs, relinquishment of properties or risking harm to the Corporation's reputation.
+The Corporation's approach to managing liquidity is to ensure, as much as possible, that it will have sufficient liquidity to meet its obligations when due, under both normal and unusual conditions, without incurring unacceptable costs, relinquishment of properties, or risking harm to the Corporation's reputation.

 The Corporation continues to seek funding sources to provide capital for the Bahar Project expenditures and to replace its senior debt, including evaluating the potential for an equity placement or equity conversion to replace some or all its debt obligations.
-In addition, the Corporation is seeking to obtain deferral agreements in respect of its minority debt obligations by year-end 2019.
 In the interim, the Corporation continues to work to generate sufficient cash flow to meet its forward operating working capital obligations.